HorizenOfficial/horizen-academy-v2/docs/architecture/utxo-vs-account-model.md

 When the system transitions to a new state (**n+1**) with the next block, Alice's account balance will globally be reduced to **2** ZEN, whereas Bob's balance will be increased to **9** ZEN.

-The PubKey and Signature Script do not exist in account-based blockchains.The verification of signatures in account-based blockchain, Ethereum for example, is based on three parameters, **r**, **s**, and **V** provided by the sender.
+The PubKey and Signature Script do not exist in account-based blockchains.
+The verification of signatures in account-based blockchain, Ethereum for example, is based on three parameters, **r**, **s**, and **V** provided by the sender.

 These three values comprise the _signature_. **Solidity**, the programming language used in Ethereum, provides a method, [ecrecover](https://github.com/ethereum/wiki/wiki/JavaScript-API#web3ethsign), that returns an address given these parameters.
 If the returned address matches the sender's address, the signature, and in return, the transaction is valid.